nnym/uncheck/README.md

 This project comprises a Java compiler plugin and an IntelliJ plugin.
 The former modifies javac and the latter fixes the IDE's error reporting.

-### Features
+## Features
-- No exception checking,
+- No exception checking
-- no restriction on the first statement of a constructor and
+- no restriction on the first statement of a constructor
 - reassigned variable usage in lambdas and inner classes.

-### Example
+## Example
-Together these plugins enable code like
+These plugins extend Java to make the following example legal.
 ```java
 class Example {
     final String a, b;